FloatyMonkey/slang-rs/README.md

 Point this library to a Slang installation.
 An easy way is by installing the [LunarG Vulkan SDK](https://vulkan.lunarg.com) which comes bundled with the Slang compiler.
 During installation `VULKAN_SDK` is added to the `PATH` and automatically picked up by this library.

 Alternatively, download Slang from their [releases page](https://github.com/shader-slang/slang/releases) and manually set the `SLANG_DIR` environment variable to the path of your Slang directory.

+To specify the `include` and `lib` directories separately, set the `SLANG_INCLUDE_DIR` and `SLANG_LIB_DIR` environment variables.

+### Dynamic linking

-Copy `slang.dll` to your executable's directory.
+Using feature `dynamic` will dynamically link slang and its dependencies: Copy `slang.dll` to your executable's directory.
 To compile to DXIL bytecode, also copy `dxil.dll` and `dxcompiler.dll` from the [Microsoft DirectXShaderCompiler](https://github.com/microsoft/DirectXShaderCompiler/releases) to your executable's directory.

-To specify the `include` and `lib` directories separately, set the `SLANG_INCLUDE_DIR` and `SLANG_LIB_DIR` environment variables.
+### Static linking

+Use the `static` feature to link statically slang and its dependencies.
+When compiling, you'll need these additional environment variables:

+- `SLANG_EXTERNAL_DIR`: typically set to '[<slang_source_directory>](https://github.com/shader-slang/slang)/build/external'
+- `LIBSTDCPP_PATH`: to link with libstdc++.

 ## Credits